edinburgh-napier/set09121/lectures/lecture11.md

 - Collision detection is not strictly part of a physics engine.
 - The physics engine concerns itself with resolving collisions.
     - So we need to be able to detect them in the first place.
-- There are numerous techniques to detect collisions in 2D and 3D -- from fast course-grained to slow fine-grained.
+- There are numerous techniques to detect collisions in 2D and 3D - from fast and course-grained to slow and fine-grained.

 ![image](assets/images/collision-detection.png) <!-- .element width="50%" -->